Counting Data Content Changes

 BIGINT

-If the marks range is not contained by a single log session, i.e. if group stops/restarts occured between these marks, a warning message is raised, indicating that data changes may have been not recorded.
+If the marks range is not contained within a single log session (i.e., if group stops/restarts occurred between these marks), a warning message is raised, indicating that data changes may not have been recorded.

-Unlike emaj_log_stat_group(), the emaj_detailed_log_stat_group() function doesn’t return any rows for tables having no logged updates inside the requested marks range.
-So stat_rows column never contains 0.
+Unlike emaj_log_stat_group(), the emaj_detailed_log_stat_group()` function does not return any rows for tables with no logged updates within the requested marks range.
+Therefore, the stat_rows column never contains 0.

-Most of the time, the stat_first_mark, stat_first_mark_datetime, stat_last_mark and stat_last_mark_datetime columns reference the start and end marks of the requested period.
-But they can contain other values when a table has been added or removed from the tables group during the requested time interval.
+Most of the time, the stat_first_mark, stat_first_mark_datetime, stat_last_mark, and stat_last_mark_datetime columns reference the start and end marks of the requested period.
+However, they can contain other values when a table has been added or removed from the table group during the requested time interval.

-If a table is removed from its group and later re-assigned to it during the resquested time frame, several rows are returned in the statistics.
-In this case, stat_first_time_id and stat_last_time_id columns can used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive stat_first_datetime or stat_last_datetime not always in ascending order).
+If a table is removed from its group and later reassigned to it during the requested time frame, multiple rows are returned in the statistics.
+In this case, the stat_first_time_id and stat_last_time_id columns can be used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive stat_first_datetime or stat_last_datetime values that are not always in ascending order).

 Using the emaj_detailed_log_stat_groups() function, detailed log statistics can be obtained for several groups at once:

-Global statistics about how sequences of a tables group change are available with this SQL statement:
+Global statistics about how sequences of a table group change are available with this SQL statement:

-The function returns a set of rows, whose type is named emaj.emaj_sequence_stat_type, and that contains the following columns:
+The function returns a set of rows of type emaj.emaj_sequence_stat_type containing the following columns:

 Column